 Remember, please do not work off campus, file an OPT application, or begin a job search before checking with Allen Harrison, Associate Dean of Students for Multicultural Affairs and Accessibility Services.
 An appointment can be made by phoning Regina Johnson at (315) 859-4021.
 You must bring the OPT Intent form with you to your meeting.
 You should also review the SEVP OPT Checklist.

 Students applying for and utilizing OPT are responsible for familiarizing themselves with some important OPT requirements and reminders.
-Most importantly, students on OPT MUST notify the Dean of Students Office of ANY change of name, address, employer or ANY period of unemployment within ten days.
-A webform is provided for your convenience in reporting these changes.
+Most importantly, within 10 days of the occurance, students on OPT MUST notify the Dean of Students Office of ANY change of name, address, employer or ANY period of unemployment.

 Internship with an International Organization